Is Bolt Cheaper Than Uber Today in 2024? & More on Ride Hailing Services

 But…as the saying goes, when it rains it pours.

-Only three years since I first learned that Uber was available in East Africa, we now have, for instance, not one but 6(!) ride hailing services operating in Dar es Salaam.
+Within three years of first learning that Uber was available in East Africa, we had, for instance, not one but 6(!) ride hailing services operating in Dar es Salaam.

 Twende app by Tigo